Visa Information System

 Data subjects have a right to access their data, and ask for correction of false information as well as request deletion of unlawfully collected data.
-Each State being responsible for the data it feeds into the VIS, data subjects may sue for compensation if he is the victim of unlawful VIS data processing.
+Each State being responsible for the data it feeds into the VIS, data subjects who are victims of unlawful VIS data processing may sue for compensation.

-National data protection authorities, such as the NAIH in Hungary, and the European Data Protection Supervisor (EDPS) cooperate to ensure the compliance of the VIS database with data protection rules.
+National data protection authorities and the European Data Protection Supervisor (EDPS) cooperate to ensure the compliance of the VIS database with data protection rules.

-In agreement with EU and Hungarian laws, each person has the right to:
+In accordance with EU and Hungarian law, each person has the right to:

-request that inaccurate or false data is corrected
+request the correction of inaccurate or false data

 request the removal of its unlawfully processed data

 turn to the courts or another competent authority to request the correction or removal of inaccurate data or petition for compensatory damages